secretstartups/handbook/customer-success/tam/success-plans/questions-techniques/index.html.md

 ## Higher Level Priorities

-It can be helpful to ask what your champion’s boss or department is focused on, since it can help move you towards strategic objectives.
+It can be helpful to ask what your champion’s manager or department is focused on, since it can help move you towards strategic objectives.

 - “What are your department’s main objectives for the year?”
 - “What is the highest priority goal that your company has to improve the SDLC/DevOps process?
 What do you see as the biggest challenge to achieving that goal?”